-Dr. Scott Hollier recently returned from running some workshops in Tasmania in partnership with the Centre For Accessibility and VisAbility.
+Dr. Scott Hollier, Director and Co-founder of the Centre For Accessibility Australia recently returned from running some workshops in Tasmania in partnership with the Centre For Accessibility Australia and VisAbility.

 The trip included VisAbility document accessibility specialists Vithya Vijayakumare and Dr. Hollier running two workshops, the first being for Hobart TAFE and the second being a continuation of the Escaping the Accessibility Island series.

 The Hobart TAFE workshop focused particularly on staff supporting the accessibility needs of students while the second focused more broadly on web accessibility across different organizational roles.

 Both workshops included a hands-on practical exercise of using a screen reader, an overview of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1 and how it applied across a variety of roles including policy officers, ICT professionals, content producers, marketing staff and communication specialists.
 The workshop also provided a detailed overview on how to make documents accessible and some insights into how to perform visual checks on web content and use an automated tool.